RVECE-A-RISC-V-Community/SWIS-V/README.md

 Programs Directory (programs/):
 	Contains the Python script (align.py) for aligning the instruction code to Little Endian and the assembly programs to test the core and their instruction code files.

+Tools Directory (tools/):
+	Contains the .sh script to install the tools and tools required to run the simulation.